Nikon D610 vs Panasonic G7

 |15.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |17.||Panasonic G3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the D610 has a headphone jack, which is not present on the G7 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Nikon D610 (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Nikon D610 better than the Panasonic G7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.2 vs 15.8MP) with a 26% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.